 One common issue for limited mobility individuals is the presence of “pressure sores” and pressure ulcers.
 Sores and ulcers can be graded according to their severity.
-While some are only slightly uncomfortable and require minimal professional attention, some are potentially life-threatening, and should not be allowed to progress at any costs.
+While some are only slightly uncomfortable and require minimal professional attention, some are potentially life-threatening, and should not be allowed to progress at any cost.

 Since we’re all about improving quality of life at HLS Healthcare, we’re going to offer a quick insight into the world of pressure sores and ulcers, and what you might need to know.

 Otherwise known as bedsores, pressure sores occur when pressure is constantly applied to the skin in the same place.
 This can occur when a large amount of pressure is applied all at once in a short amount of time, or it might happen when a small amount of pressure is applied over a much longer period.
 If someone suffers from a loss of skin moisture, perhaps due to incontinence or sweating, the effects of that pressure can quickly grow more significant, and the skin will be more likely to develop sores.

 Bedsores occur because pressure cuts the flow of blood to a specific area, as well as oxygen, leading to the breakdown of skin.
 Individuals who are frequently confined to their beds by health conditions and those with limited mobility are particularly susceptible to bedsores and ulcers.
 Some of the most common areas that are affected by these conditions include:

 People in wheelchairs are often more likely to develop sores on arms and legs, their buttocks, and the back of the hip.